Double Robust Bayesian Inference on Average Treatment Effects: Auxiliary Results

+The application of the above inequality requires the process $\{h:h\in\mathcal{H}\}$ under consideration to be centered as $P_0h=0$.
+Combined together with Inequalities \eqref{elementary}, \eqref{symmetry}, and \eqref{symmetry:2}, we have the desired result as stated in the lemma. \end{proof}

 The next lemma upper bounds the $L^2$ distance and Kullback-Leibler divergence of the probability density functions by the $L^2$ distance of the reparametrized function $\eta^m$, cf. Lemma 2.8 of \cite{ghosal2017fundamentals} or Lemma 15 of \cite{ray2020causal}.
-For probability density functions $f_1,f_2$ with respect to dominating measure $\nu$ in (\ref{DominateMeasure}), $K(f_1,f_2)$ is the Kullback-Leibler divergence, and $V(f_1,f_2):=\int(\log(f_1/f_2))^2d\nu$.
-For any two real numbers $a,b$, we write $a\vee b:= \max\{a,b\}$.
-We also rely on the simplifying notations as follows:
+We introduce some simplifying notations by writing

-\begin{lemma} For any measurable functions $v^m,w^m:[0,1]\mapsto \mathbb{R}$, we have
+\begin{lemma} For any measurable functions $v^m,w^m:[0,1]^p\mapsto \mathbb{R}$, we have

 In addition, it holds that

 \end{lemma}

 The small ball exponent function for the associated Gaussian process prior is